rogerdahl/striprouter-cpp/README.md

 As of 2017-01-09, I have not found references to this approach online.
 If I have any rights to this algorithm as the inventor, I hereby relinquish those rights and release the algorithm, which I call "Topo-GA", to the public domain.
 The implementation in this repository remains under the MIT license used by this project and shall serve as prior art in the event of a copyright dispute.

-The genetic algorithm codes possible routing layouts in the genotypes of organisms and simulates a process of evolution for those organisms.
-Each organism carries a set of genes, the genotype, with each gene representing a dependency between two electrical connections in a circuit.
+The genetic algorithm codes possible routing layouts in genotypes and simulates a process of evolution.
+The genotype is a set of genes, with each gene representing a dependency between two electrical connections in a circuit.
 Each dependency states that one connection should be routed before another, while still allowing an arbitrary number of other connections to be routed between the two.
 Phenotypes, which express the solutions coded in the genotypes, are then created by using topological ordering to resolve the dependencies.
 Contradictions in the genotype that cause recursive dependencies (loops) and discontinuities are handled during topological ordering by selecting the lowest available unrouted connection and using it as a new base.

 The result is an algorithm that seems to reliably find a good order in which to route the connections for a circuit.
-A good layout is typically found before 200 generations, using a population of 1000 creatures, which requires 200,000 complete layouts to be routed.
+Using a population of 1000 genotypes, a good layout is typically found before 200 generations have been simulated, which requires 200,000 complete layouts to be routed.
 The crossover and mutation rates have not been optimized, and are currently set to 0.7 and 0.01 respectively.

 I investigated GA approaches because the number of possible route orderings for the connections is the factorial of the number of connections, which makes it impossible to use a brute force approach to check all possible orderings even for small circuits.